7 Bad Money Habits To Break So That You Can Increase Your Investing Potential

 Let’s dive into the 7 most common habits we see people do that are impeding their ability to live life to the fullest.
 Full disclosure here, I’m not a personal finance expert or a financial advisor of any kind, but these habits that we’re about to discuss are tried and true ways to start making better financial decisions.

 Here is a common bad money habit: You get into a situation most every month where you spend a bit more than you earn.
 To bridge that gap you start to put expenses on your credit card.

 When you rely on credit to make ends meet, habitually, you will be faced with fees and a high-interest-rate credit card balance that never seems to get paid down.
 This is a bad habit around personal finances.
-Credit cards, that aren’t paid off each month, can rob you of your financial future, the retirement you deserve and have always dreamt of, and this bad money habit absolutely will hinder your ability to save for investments.
+Credit cards, that aren’t paid off each month, can rob you of your financial future, and the retirement you deserve and have always dreamed of.
+This bad money habit absolutely will hinder your ability to save for investments.